 To achieve the aforementioned ambitions, in 2018, the Group launched its new CSR program named SustainAgility.
 The program was developed to take into consideration a wide range of inputs from internal and external stakeholders, including but not limited to publications by expert committees, professional associations, external research and benchmarks, the Group's Risk Committee, forums and dialogue with local communities, customer and market signals and reviews of global megatrends.
-In particular, the SustainAgility program was also developed duly considering the 2030 Agenda for Sustainable Development(1) and the international framework presented in chapter 1, section 1.2.2 of the Universal Registration Document.
+In particular, the SustainAgility program was also developed duly considering the 2030 Agenda for Sustainable Development(1) and the international framework presented in chapter 1.